 Map out how you plan to share your stories via social media, email marketing, your website, and your snail mail appeal so that you get maximum value for each story you tell.

-5. Plan your appeals: You should send multiple appeals during your year-end campaign and that’s ok, even if it feels like a lot of asking.
+5. Plan your appeals.
+You should send multiple appeals during your year-end fundraising campaign and that’s ok, even if it feels like a lot of asking.
 Mid-October is the best time for a snail mail appeal because you’re catching people right as they’re starting to think about the holidays.
 You can send email appeals anytime, but definitely plan to send an email appeal on December 26.
 In between your snail-mail appeal and end-of-year appeal, you can do a #GivingTuesday campaign.

-If you just show up on Tuesday, November 30 and say, “Give me money,” you won’t bring in much.
+If you just show up on Tuesday, November 30 and say, “Give now,” you won’t bring in much.
 But if you plan your campaign with social media posts, emails, and a video leading up to the big day, your donors will be primed and ready to give.
 We’ve had clients reach their #GivingTuesday goal before the big day even arrived!